dynaconf/dynaconf/docs/index.md

             settings_files=['settings.toml', '.secrets.toml'],
         )
         ```
-        More options described on [Dynaconf Configuration](/configuration/)
+        More options are described on [Dynaconf Configuration](/configuration/)

     === "settings.toml"
         **Optionally** store settings in a file (or in multiple files)